First Aid Management

 - Provide Cardiopulmonary resuscitation (CPR) – HLTAID001

-If you are an employee / member of an entity affiliated with the University (eg. UMSU, GSA, Student Clubs, UoM subsidiary companies) or a student and would like to join a training session, email firstname.lastname@example.org to arrange enrolment and payment with the provider.
+If you are an employee / member of an entity affiliated with the University (eg. UMSU, GSA, Student Clubs, UoM subsidiary companies) or a student and would like to join a training session, email firstname.lastname@example.org stating the date and course you wish to attend.
+We have negotiated with the supplier to pass on our corperate prices of $45 for CPR training and $90 for Provide First Aid.
+The supplier will send you a invoice directly for payment.

 Please note that managerial approval is required for this training.
 If you are having issues with the enrollment, please visit the TrainME support page.